City Nature Challenge - St. Louis

-- The Great Rivers Greenway (GRG) District has compiled a number of suggestions, materials citizen science tools for people to use anytime, and especially while at home.
-Wondering what "citizen science" is?
+- The Great Rivers Greenway (GRG) District has compiled a number of suggestions and citizen science tools for people to use anytime, and especially while at home.
+Wondering what citizen science is?
 Check out the GRG short video.

 Building the City's Urban Biodiversity Inventory